 International Building Code 2018 (code for all buildings and structures not regulated by the International Residential Code:

 - Chapter 1 is not adopted (most of its requirements are incorporated in Chapter 403 of the UCC regulation)

 - Chapter 27 (Electrical) requires that all electrical components, equipment and systems in buildings and structures covered by the IBC comply with the requirements of NFPA 70-2017,

 National Electric Code.

 Many of these codes have various code sections amended by the UCC Review and Advisory Council (RAC).
-This information was published on September 28, 2018 in the Pennsylvania Bulletin and became effective on October 1, 2018.
+This information was published on February 14, 2022, in the Pennsylvania Bulletin and became effective the same date.
 Access to these changes is provided by the link below.
 This information will also be posted on our website in the near future.

 Accessing the International Codes